tvanslyke/ENGW-3302/discourse-community-manual.md

 Thus, within the larger programming community, the terms "hacker", "hacking", or similar, should be taken to mean their *true* definitions, unless context implies that their adopted meanings are being used.

-## Some Vocabulary
+### Some Vocabulary
 Shown here is a non-exhaustive list of several common terms you might see in discussions among programmers, in no particular order:

+* C, C++, C#, Objective C, Java, Python, Lisp, Ruby, JavaScript, PHP, ... - Programming languages.
+* OS - Operating system.
-* svn (Subversion), git, cvs, hg (Mercurial) ... - Version control systems.
+* Debian, Ubuntu, Manjaro, ... - Linux distributions.
-* The Right Thing (TM) - A somewhat sardonic way of referring to a what one might consider the correct algorithm, data structure, or whatever.
-Its literal meaning is highly contextual.
-* K&R C - [*The C Programming Language*](https://en.wikipedia.org/wiki/The_C_Programming_Language); both a book and a (quite old) dialect of C.  K&R = Kernighan and Ritchie, the book's authors.
-* Metal/Bare Metal - Low level stuff.
-Code or programming languages that are "near the metal" are low-level and less abstract.
+* emacs, vi, nano, pico, ... - Text editors.
 * Release - A version of a piece of software which is considered "finished".
 A release is usually associated with a version number, like `gcc-7.2`.
 Releases are (usually) immutable; frozen in time.
 * Commit - In reference to version control systems, a commit is a change to source code which has been added to the main version.
 Changes can exist before being committed, but such changes are not yet official.
+* svn (Subversion), git, cvs, hg (Mercurial) ... - Version control systems.
+* The Right Thing (TM) - A somewhat sardonic way of referring to a what one might consider the correct choice of algorithm, data structure, or anything really.
+Its literal meaning is highly contextual, but it is almost always in reference to a design choice.
+* K&R C - [*The C Programming Language*](https://en.wikipedia.org/wiki/The_C_Programming_Language); both a book and a (quite old) dialect of C.  K&R = Kernighan and Ritchie, the book's authors.
+* Metal/Bare Metal - Low level stuff.
+Code or programming languages that are "near the metal" are low-level and less abstract.
 * Interface - The means with which a software component can be interacted with.
 An interface is just a description of "what it does" and "how to use it", without the "how it works" part.
 * Implementation - An implementation, in software, is the "how it works" part of an *interface* (defined above).
 More correctly, it is not a part of the interface, but instead it is the set of inner workings that are accessible via the corresponding interface.
 A keyboard is an interface to a computer, but the computer (plus operating system and associated firmware/software) does the actual work.
-* OS - Operating system.
-* Debian, Ubuntu, Manjaro, ... - Linux distributions.
-* emacs, vi, nano, pico, ... - Text editors.
-* C, C++, C#, Objective C, Java, Python, Lisp, Ruby, JavaScript, PHP, ... - Programming languages.
 * Turing Complete - A computational system is turing complete if it can, in theory, be used to compute anything that a computer can.
 Turing completeness is a category; all programming languages are Turing complete (though a turing complete system need not be a linguistic construct).
 * Compiler - A tool which turns source code into executable machine code.
 * Interpreter - A tool which executes a program in source code format.